Cathedral of the Holy Cross, Aghtamar: History

 During his reign, King Gagik I Artsruni (r.
-908-943/944) of the Armenian kingdom of Vaspurakan chose the island of Aght'amar as one of his residences, founding a settlement there.
+908–943/944) of the Armenian kingdom of Vaspurakan chose the island of Aght'amar as one of his residences, founding a settlement there.
 The only structure standing from that period is the cathedral.
-It was built of pink volcanic tufa by the architect-monk Manuel during the years 915–921, with an interior measuring 14.80m by 11.5m and the dome reaching 20.40m above ground.
+It was built of pink volcanic tufa(tuff) by the architect-monk Manuel during the years 915–921, with an interior measuring 14.80 m by 11.5 m and the dome reaching 20.40 m above ground.
 In later centuries, and until 1915, it formed part of a monastic complex, the ruins of which can still be seen to the south of the church.

 Between 1116 and 1895 Aght'amar Island was the location of the Armenian Catholicosate of Aght'amar.
 Khachatur III, who died in 1895, was the last Catholicos of Aght'amar.
 In 1915, during the Armenian genocide, the church was looted, and the monastic buildings destroyed and in July 1916 the Catholicosate was abolished by the Ottoman Empire.

 The church remained in disuse through the decades after 1915.
 When the writer and journalist Yaşar Kemal visited the island of Akhtamar in 1951, he discovered that it was about to be demolished.
 Using his contacts he helped stop the planned destruction.
 The church became a noted tourist attraction in the coming decades.
 In 2005 the structure was closed to visitors as it underwent a heavy restoration, being opened as a museum by the Turkish government a year later.

 Architecture

-The architecture of the church is based on a form that had been developed in Armenia several centuries earlier; the best-known example being that of the seventh century Saint Hripsime church in Echmiadzin.
+The architecture of the church is based on a form that had been developed in Armenia several centuries earlier; the best-known example being that of the seventh century Saint Hripsime Church in Echmiadzin.

 The unique importance of the Cathedral Church of the Holy Cross comes from the extensive array of bas-relief carving of mostly biblical scenes that adorn its external walls.
 The meanings of these reliefs have been the subject of much and varied interpretation.
-Some of this is speculation - for example, a few sources interpret Islamic and Turkic influences behind the artistic rendering of the reliefs, syncretised with Armenian influences.
-Some scholars assert that the friezes parallel contemporary motifs found in Umayyad art - such as a turbaned prince, Arab styles of dress, wine imagery; allusions to royal Sassanian imagery are also present (Griffins, for example).
+Some of this is speculation – for example, a few sources interpret Islamic and Turkic influences behind the artistic rendering of the reliefs, syncretised with Armenian influences.
+Some scholars assert that the friezes parallel contemporary motifs found in Umayyad art – such as a turbaned prince, Arab styles of dress, wine imagery; allusions to royal Sassanian imagery are also present (Griffins, for example).
+The correspondence with the so-called Hellenizing Ulu Cami in Harran with similar bas-reliefs is also noteworthy.
+The imagery on the friezes, such as the scenes from Eden, the serpent, Adam and Eve, as well as the method of execution, raised stone-work rather than frescoes or mosaics, is similar in tenor and motif to the work on the porches of the Hagia Sophia Monastic Church in Trebizond.
+The similarities of the Hagia Sophia in Trebizond to Armenian architectural models and the borrowing of motifs has been noted by art and architectural historians.